ReduceRightDave/forgotJS/README.md

 Based on material by Tony Alicea, Douglas Crockford and Kyle Simpson.

-See CONTRIBUTING.md for a description of the automated tests.
+Automated tests check the code snippets -see CONTRIBUTING.md for details.

 Strict mode is assumed for all snippets.